Key takeaways:

 Some states with their own marketplaces offer extended enrollment deadlines.

 The Affordable Care Act (ACA) — short for the Patient Protection and Affordable Care Act — is the 2010 national health-reform law.
-It is sometimes known as Obamacare.
+ACA marketplace health plans covered more than 24 million people in 2025.
+Applicants seeking health coverage shop for and enroll in plans that appear on national or state marketplaces.

 State marketplace platforms provide health insurance options for their residents.
 By offering their own marketplaces, states and Washington, D.C., have more control in managing consumer outreach and more oversight of participating plans.
-These entities also are completely in charge of applicant eligibility and enrollment.
+These entities are also in charge of applicant eligibility and enrollment.
 State marketplaces may also have paid advertisements from health insurers on their websites.

-Generally, the 2025 coverage year open enrollment period runs from November 1, 2024, to January 15, 2025.
+Generally, the 2026 coverage year open enrollment period runs from November 1, 2025, to January 15, 2026.
+This is the first enrollment period that people in Illinois will use its state marketplace.

-If you live in one of these 19 states or Washington, D.C., you will enroll through a state-run marketplace platform.
-This is the first enrollment period that people in Georgia will use its state marketplace.
+If you live in one of the following 20 states or Washington, D.C., you will enroll through a state-run marketplace platform.

 Jurisdiction | Marketplace platform |